mjoras/SCONE-PROTOCL/documents/charter.md

     * specify exact encoding of "maximum available bandwidth" in the SCONEPRO protocol container

 * Develop an Informational SCONEPRO Protocol Applicability and Protocol Manageability specification.
 Its contents might include

 	* guidance to operators making the decision to offer a SCONEPRO service in their networks
-	* assistance to operators in tuning and troubleshooting a SCONEPRO service.
+	* assistance to operators in tuning and troubleshooting a SCONEPRO service